img-pro/bandwidth-saver/README.md

 One click setup.
 We handle the Cloudflare Worker and R2 storage.
 No Cloudflare account needed.

-The Managed plan costs $9.99 per month and includes up to 500 GB of storage and 5 TB of monthly bandwidth.
-This is more than enough for most small and medium WordPress sites.
+The Managed plan costs $9.99 per month and includes up to 500 GB of storage and up to 5 TB of monthly bandwidth as soft limits.
+This comfortably supports everything from small blogs to large, image-heavy WordPress installations.

 ### Self-Hosted (Free)